DiddiLeija/DiddiLeija/README.md

 I have a rare mind filled up with ideas to share just with you :smile:!

+By now, I collaborated with [pypa/pip](https://github.com/pypa/pip/pulls?q=is%3Apr+author%3ADiddiLeija) with trivial changes.
+My best repository by now is named [text_formatter](http://github.com/diddileija/text_formatter).
+If you like it proposals, please help me with your ideas...

 ## About me

 GitHub made a list to describe myself.
 And this is what I am: